Maboroshy/Note-Station-to-markdown/README.md

 3) All images and attached files in `media` sub-directories inside notebook directories.

 # Installation
-1) The script requires `unzip`, `jq` and `pandoc` packages.
-Please install them with you distribution package management tool.
-If the script won't find them, it will exit with an error.
+1) The script requires [Python 3 Interpreter](https://www.python.org/downloads/) and [pandoc](http://pandoc.org/installing.html) installed on your system.
+Get the install package or use the package manager of your OS.
-2) Put `nsx2md.sh` to the directory, where you want to convert notes, and give it execute permission.
+2) Put `nsx2md.sh` to the directory, where you want to convert notes.
+3) (Optional for Linux) Give `nsx2md.sh` execute permission

 # Usage
 1) Export your Synology Note Station notebooks by: Setting -> Import and Export -> Export.
 You will get .nsx file.
 2) Adjust .nsx file permission if required.
 Mine was readable only by owner user.
 3) Copy .nsx file(s) to the directory where you've put `nsx2md.sh`.
-4) Run `nsx2md.sh` or `bash nsx2md.sh` to convert all .nsx files in the directory.
+4) Run `nsx2md.sh` or `python nsx2md.sh` to convert all .nsx files in the directory.
 It won't delete them.
 ... or run `nsx2md.sh path/to/export.nsx` to convert a specific file.
 Converted notes will appear where the file is.

 That means `nsx2md.sh` can be located anywhere if you specify the file you want to convert.

+# Optional settings
+Inside the script you can make some adjustments to the link format for local files.
+Default is `file://media/file.jpg` which is used by [QOwnNotes](https://github.com/pbek/QOwnNotes) and mostly works with other markdown editors.

 #### For [QOwnNotes](https://github.com/pbek/QOwnNotes) users
 Tag data that `nsx2md.sh` puts to note text can be imported to QOwnNotes: